 The Cornerstone campus includes several distinct areas, each with a unique set of safety concerns.

 - Parking Lot.
 The parking lot becomes a safety concern when there is snow or ice on the ground.
 We use a snow removal service when the accumulation is two inches or more.
-The staff arrives early to apply de-icer when necessary.
+The staff arrives early to shovel and apply de-icer as needed.

 - Perimeter.
 Along the perimeter of the property, the grass is cut relatively short to discourage snakes and rodents.
 Bait stations to control rats, mice, and termites are serviced quarterly.
 Flying insect traps to control wasps, hornets, and yellow jackets are serviced regularly from late Spring through early Fall.